Hrvatska pošta: History

 The Croatian Post was the co-founder of PostEurop in 1993, a trade association established to represent the interest of national postal operators towards governments.
 On 1 July 2019, the Croatian Post also became a member of the International Post Corporation (IPC), an international organization that brings together leading postal operators in Europe, North America and Asia Pacific.

 In October 2019, the Croatian Post took over the company Locodels, which specializes in same-day city delivery.
 At the beginning of 2020, it successfully tested drone delivery from the Zadar port of Gaženica to Preko on the Ugljan Island.
 It is part of a pilot project with the Croatian company AIR-RMLD, which develops commercial and industrial services with drones.

 The Croatian Post was headquartered at the General Post Office in Jurišićeva ulica near Ban Jelačić Square, but after the building was damaged during the 2020 earthquake, the headquarters were relocated to the old package sorting facility next to the Main Railway Station.
-In September 2023, the Croatian Post permanently changed their headquarters to Velika Gorica, next to a newer and bigger package sorting facility.
+In September 2023, the Croatian Post permanently changed their headquarters to Velika Gorica, next to a new, bigger package sorting facility.